berecat/twitter-hubspot-cli/README.md

 # Twitter-HubSpot-CLI

-## Create HubSpot Contact from Twitter User
+## Create a HubSpot Contact from Twitter User

 This program allows you to create a contact in HubSpot using data from a specific Twitter user.